 Our ambition is to transform the Northern economy, unlocking up to £100 billion by 2050 and creating 850,000 more jobs.
 This would allow the North to pull its weight in the UK economy and act at a competitive level on the world stage.

-- To drive up productivity in the North, with the aim of raising the UK’s overall level
+- To drive up productivity in the North, providing a boost for the entire UK economy

 - To close the North-South income gap

 - To rebalance investment in research & development, unlocking growth opportunities for northern businesses

 - To promote the North as a place to work, study and live

 - To build world-class infrastructure, allowing businesses better access to talent and providing more career opportunities for those living here

 - To drive the decarbonisation of our economy, securing green growth for the UK and helping other countries across the globe to achieve the same

 - To unlock the benefits of the North’s unique cultural assets, celebrating the rich heritage of our towns, cities and countryside, including our five national parks